-Categorical data are the type of data collected to record qualities or characteristics about the individual, such as eye color (Black or Blue), gender(Male or Female), or opinion on some issue (using categories such as agree, disagree, or no opinion).
+Categorical data are the type of data collected to record qualities or characteristics of the individual, such as eye colour (Black or Blue), gender(Male or Female), or opinion on some issue (using categories such as agree, disagree, or no opinion).

-In categorical where individuals are placed into groups, such as gender or political affiliation, then they are summarised using the number of individuals in each group which is called the frequency or the percentage of individuals in each group (the relative frequency).
+In categorical, where individuals are placed into groups, such as gender or political affiliation, they are summarised using the number of individuals in each group, called the frequency or the percentage of individuals in each group (the relative frequency).

 How to Summarise Categorical Data?

 You can summarise categorical data by first sorting the values according to the categories of the variable.
-Then, placing the count, amount, or percentage of each category into a summary table or into one of several types of charts.
+Then, place the count, amount, or percentage of each category into a summary table or one of several types of charts.

 What is a Summary Table?

-A summary table is a two-column table in which the category names are listed in the first column and the count, amount, or percentage of values are listed in a second column.
-Sometimes, there are additional columns that represent the same data in more than one way (for example, counts and percentages).
+A summary table is a two-column table in which the category names are listed in the first column, and the count, amount, or percentage of values are listed in the second column.
+Sometimes, additional columns represent the same data in more than one way (for example, counts and percentages).

 If your data contains more than one category, use a Contingency table.
 See section 5 for more on contingency tables.